 Why this dairy-free gluten-free banana bread recipe works

 Refined sugar-free – This rich delicious gluten free banana bread has no refined sugars as it is made with coconut sugar and a coconut sugar and cinnamon topping.

-It is a gluten-free quick bread loaf – perfect for friends and family that can not have gluten due to Celiac disease or a gluten intolerance.
+It is a dairy-free and gluten-free quick bread loaf – perfect for friends and family that can not have gluten due to Celiac disease or a gluten intolerance.

 A great recipe to use up ripe bananas – Banana bread is always a great way to use up bananas that are very ripe and will otherwise go bad.
-Bonus, if you just want to make this gluten-free banana bread and do not have overly ripe bananas, you can ripen bananas quickly these two ways!
+Bonus, if you just want to make this gluten-free banana bread and do not have overly ripe bananas, you can ripen bananas quickly or thaw frozen bananas then mash them!